article

 The final step in a cybersecurity risk assessment focuses on prevention.
 It includes reviewing the overall findings and establishing systems to ensure that assessments are conducted on a regular basis.

-Best practices for cybersecurity risk assessments recommend repeating the process at least once every year.
+Best practices for a cybersecurity risk assessment program recommend repeating the process at least once every year.
 This is easier if organizations use the information that is collected initially and keep it up to date.
 This includes:

 Cybersecurity and Infrastructure Security Agency (CISA) Cyber Security Evaluation Tool (CSET®)